 What is Design Thinking?

 Design Thinking is a design methodology that provides a solution-based approach to solving problems.
-It is very useful in tackling complex problems, by understanding the user needs, by re-framing the problem in human-centric ways, by creating many ideas in brainstorming sessions, and adopting a hands-on approach in prototyping and testing.
+It is instrumental in tackling complex problems, by understanding the user needs, by reframing the problem in human-centric ways, by creating many ideas in brainstorming sessions, and adopting a hands-on approach in prototyping and testing.

 5 Stages in the Design Thinking Process